-Brantas Corporate Secretary Abipraya Miftakhul Anas said the annual homecoming program was routinely held since 1998.
-"This is one proof of our commitment to Abipraya who is always present for the country, this homecoming program can be followed by the general public without any fees," he explained
+Brantas Corporate Secretary Abipraya Miftakhul Anas said that the annual homecoming program is routinely held since 1998.
+"This is one proof of our commitment to Abipraya who is always present for the country, this homecoming program can be followed by the general public at no cost," he explained.

 As a requirement, Anas added, prospective travelers only need to show their Identity Card (KTP) or Family Card (KK) and personal contact number to register.
 The community can register until May 26.